chenavin/chenavin.github.io/_pages/publications.md

 * C. Avin, M. Borokhovich, and A. Goldfeld, “Mastering (virtual) networks,” in CSEDU 2009 - Proceedings of the First International Conference on Computer Supported Education, pp. 250–257, 2009.
 [C12]

 #### Dynamic networks
+* C. Avin, M. Koucky`, and Z. Lotker, “Cover time and mixing time of random walks on dynamic graphs,” Random Structures & Algorithms, vol. 52, no. 4, pp. 576–596, 2018.
+[J29]
 * J. Augustine, C. Avin, M. Liaee, G. Pandurangan, and R. Rajaraman, “Information spreading in dynamic networks under oblivious adversaries,” in International Symposium on Distributed Computing (DISC), pp. 399–413, 2016.
 [C40]
 * A. Cohen, B. Haeupler, C. Avin, and M. M ́edard, “Network coding based information spreading in dynamic networks with correlated data,” IEEE Journal on Selected Areas in Communications, vol. 33, no. 2, pp. 213–224, 2015.
 [J19]
 * B. Haeupler, A. Cohen, C. Avin, and M. M ́edard, “Network coded gossip with correlated data,” in 2012 IEEE International Symposium on Information Theory (ISIT), pp. 2616–2620, IEEE, 2012.
 [C26]
+* C. Avin, M. Koucky`, and Z. Lotker, “How to explore a fast-changing world (cover time of a simple random walk on evolving graphs),” in International Colloquium on Automata, Languages, and Programming (ICALP), pp. 121–132, 2008.
+[C8]
+* C. Avin and C. Brito, “Efficient and robust query processing in dynamic environments using random walk techniques,” in Proceedings of the 3rd international symposium on Information processing in sensor networks (ISPN), pp. 277–286, 2004.
+[C2]

 #### In-netwrok computing